 Where an independent prison visitor has given notice of his or her intention to visit a prison the superintendent shall cause a notice of the intended visit to be published within the prison.

-[Section 76 inserted by No. 75 of 2003 s.
+[Regulation 76 inserted: Act No. 75 of 2003 s.
 56.]

 77. Interviews by independent prison visitors